iamarjunsharma/hiring-test/README.md

 - Push this repository to github
 - Email arjun.sharma@closeloop.com with the location of the repository - if you would like it to be private, then add the github user `iamarjunsharma` as a collaborator
-- I will review the code within 24 hours and we can discuss it in github
+- We will review the code within 24 hours and we can discuss it in github

 ### Criteria